What Are Google Ads Keyword Match Types & How To Use Them?

 You might think that the keyword match types are just a minor detail, but they can significantly impact the success of your Google Ads search campaigns.

-It’s important to consider all match types when setting up or optimizing an existing campaign, as each has different advantages or disadvantages depending on your goal.
+Considering all match types when setting up or optimizing an existing campaign is important, as each has different advantages or disadvantages depending on your goal.

 1. Reach and Control